IU-PR/Capstone_project/content/docs/2025/evening-jam/week1.md

 ### Brief market research / problem validation

 Puzzle-platformers are distinguished and widely played, as well as loved by the players for their authenticity and simple cognitive training.
-They also provide a solid ground for the indi developers with small teams and give the opportunity to focus on story telling and interesting mechanics.
+They also provide a solid ground for the indie developers with small teams and give the opportunity to focus on story telling and interesting mechanics.

 Examples in the market: